zatonovo/crant/README.md

 ### ROxygen
 If your documentation is inline with ROxygen, use the `-x` or `-X` options.
+(These options require the `roxygen2` and `devtools` packages.)
 The lower case `crant -SCix` variant will build the source along with the documentation, while the upper case variant `crant -X` will halt the process.
 This is useful if you need to test formatting.
 Once documentation is generated, it is more efficient to not regenerate it on subsequent builds.

-NOTE: If you use the `-x` or `-X` option on a project that does not use ROxygen, your `man` directory will become corrupted.
+NOTE: If you use the `-x` or `-X` option on a project that does not use ROxygen, your `man` directory might become corrupted.
+ROxygen takes care to avoid this, though.

 ### Version Numbers
 Crant will automatically increment version numbers or you can specify it